 - Heat the loop in a Bunsen flame until it is red hot.

 - Dip it into powdered borax placed on a watch glass and heat again.
-The borax will first swell up and will then fuse giving a colourless, transparent glass like bead.
+The borax will first swell up and will fuse giving a colourless, transparent glass like bead.

 - Touch the hot bead with conc.HCl and touch it with the given mixture or salt.
 Heat it in an oxidising (non-luminous) and reducing (luminous) flame.
 Observe the colour of the bead and draw inferences.